profburke/GitFame/README.md

 # GitFame
-A Swift CLI script that logs your GitHub Stars and Forks.
+A CLI tool that displays a GitHub user's Stars and Forks.
+Original version by Arthur Sabintsev available [here](https://github.com/ArtSabintsev/GitFame).

 ## Note
 This tool performs **2** requests to GitHub's API without authentication.
 The end-user will be rate-limited at 60 reqs/hr.